ALive-research/Slicer-Liver/Docs/adr/0034-stage2-segments-table.md

 - [test] Pre-seeded rows exist with `○ Missing` before any data; the empty state names the goal.
-- [test] A completed job lands segments in the canonical node as `● Review` with the SCT tag; only Confirm flips the confirm tag;
+- [test] A completed job lands segments in the canonical node as `● Review` with the SCT tag; only Confirm flips the confirm tag.
-  Discard removes the segment.
+  (The Discard gesture's subject retired with the 2026-07-13 amendment — Reject/Discard is removed entirely; native delete + re-run covers its uses, so there is no Discard behaviour to pin.)
 - [test] Completion predicate: all rows Confirmed/Marked-absent ⇒
-  complete; any other status ⇒ incomplete, and the explain API names the offending rows.
+  complete; any other status ⇒ incomplete.
+- [future] The explain API naming the offending rows — a later increment alongside the shell's "Validate and next" wiring (Decision 6).
 - [test] Re-run/edit of a confirmed row demotes it to `● Review`.
-- [test] The registry covers every seeded structure; each entry names wrapper, labels, modality, and preferred input role.
+- [future] The registry covers every seeded structure; each entry names wrapper, labels, modality, and preferred input role — arrives with the Decision-3 registry increment (today the wrapper's `INFERENCE_TARGETS` table carries the task/roi/fast specs).
 - [test] Queue: jobs sharing `(task, input)` coalesce; jobs run one at a time; cancel kills the running process; teardown leaves no child process.